parsonsmatt/parsonsmatt.github.io/_posts/2015-11-19-intuition_on_monad_as_context.markdown

 `Nothing`, however, is added to it, so the type `Maybe a` has `1 + a` inhabitants.

-`List`, likewise, gives us even more information: in addition to the elements, we have them in a linear order, *and* we have their count.
+`List`, likewise, gives us even more information: in addition to the elements, we have them in a linear order, *and* we have a count of how many elements there are in the list.

 There are two more common contexts.
 We'll get to see how added information gives us more power and also more complexity.